Benzyl Alcohol Gel

 - Tell all of your health care providers that you take benzyl alcohol gel.
 This includes your doctors, nurses, pharmacists, and dentists.

-- This medicine may cause harm if swallowed.
-If benzyl alcohol gel is swallowed, call a doctor or poison control center right away.
+- If benzyl alcohol gel is taken by mouth, get medical help or call a poison control center right away.

 How is this medicine (Benzyl Alcohol Gel) best taken?